yogspace/firefly-demo/Readme.md

 3. wait for the pi to boot.

-4. open a terminal and type "sudo ./firefly.sh"
+4. open a terminal and go to the repo folder "cd Desktop/server"

-   (the server and everything will start automatically)
+5. create 2 new Tabs in the terminal

-5. start chromium in kiosk by type the following (without doubble quotes) in a new terminal:
+6. in the first terminal type "node main.js" to start the server in the second terminal type "sudo python neopixels.py" to start the led process in the third terminal type the following command to start the chrome kiosk window (all commands without the doublequotes btw.):
    "/usr/bin/chromium-browser --disable-session-crashed-bubble --disable-infobars --kiosk --no-first-run --incognito --disable-pinch --overcroll-history-navigation=0 'https://localhost:3001/interface'"

    you can leave this kiosk by clicking strg and f4.

-6. connect your phone to the website showing in the console (https:.../)
+7. connect your phone to the website showing in the first terminals console (https:.../).

 # to-do: